juergenweb/FrontendForms/README.md

 ```php
 $field->setRule('comparetexts', ['green','is green', 'has color green']);
 ```
-You need to add as parameter all the texts or text snippets as an arry to the validator.
+You need to add all the texts or text snippets as an array to the validator.
 The value entered will be compared to these texts and returns true if a match was found, otherwise false.

 ## Customization of validation
 For each validator rule exists an error message as a translatable string.
 This is ok for most cases, but